-Gross profit was £31.6m (2022: £24.4m) and underlying selling, distribution and administration costs were £23.8m (2022: £20.5m).
+Gross profit was £36.8m (2023: £31.6m) and underlying selling, distribution, administration costs and other operating income were £24.8m (2023: £23.8m).

-Underlying operating profit was £7.8m (2022: £3.9m).
-Underlying profit after tax was £5.3m (2022: £2.7m) and statutory profit for the year was £2.7m (2022: loss of £0.4m).
+Underlying operating profit was £12.0m (2023: £7.8m).
+Underlying profit after tax was £7.9m (2023: £5.3m) and statutory profit for the year was £1.4m (2023: £2.7m).

 Non-underlying items merit separate presentation in the consolidated income statement to allow a better understanding of the Group's financial performance, by facilitating comparisons with prior periods and assessments of trends in financial performance.
-Pension costs, acquisition-related items, reorganisation costs and property transactions are considered non underlying items as they are not representative of the core trading activities of the Group and are not included in the underlying profit before tax measure reviewed by key stakeholders.
+Pension costs, acquisitionrelated items, contract termination costs, impairments, reorganisation costs and property transactions are considered non-underlying items as they are not representative of the core trading activities of the Group and are not included in the underlying profit before tax measure reviewed by key stakeholders.